leggd/PygameCasino/README.txt

 Notes
 Ensure all game scripts and assets are in the correct directories as shown above.
 Player balances are saved in game_assets/save_file.txt (created automatically).
-Games rely on player.py and card_deck.py for shared functionality (used by Blackjack and Higher or Lower).
+Games rely on player.py and card_deck.py for shared functionality

 Contributing
 Feel free to fork this repository and submit pull requests with improvements or bug fixes.
 Issues can be reported via GitHub Issues.